Discover 33 Delightful Things to Do in Mallorca, Spain!

 Is Cala Deia worth it?

-To be honest, we were less impressed by Cala Deia the most recent time we hiked there.
+To be honest, we were less impressed by Cala Deia the last time we hiked there.

 It seems to be on everyone’s “Mallorca to do” list now.
 And it didn’t have the same secret feel it did when we first visited – and when it felt like our own little discovery.